 The tables on page C-8 and C-9 detail the data for the individual weighting criteria used to prioritize the segments in the CMP network.
 The prioritization score calculation relies primarily on the severity of congestion on a segment, but also considers the volume of traffic, crash rates (overall and percentage that are rear-end collisions), presence of schools, presence of transit service, and number of times the segment was mentioned as a congestion hotspot in the KTMPO Congestion Survey.
 The weights used for each criterion were developed in collaboration with the KTMPO Technical Advisory Committee (TAC) and are detailed below.
 Note that the Congestion Rank Change criteria was added in the 2018 CMP Update to consider how segments were performing over time in terms of congestion.

 Criteria Weight

 Congest tion Rank 25%

-Congest tion Rank Change 5%
+Congest 5%

-Volume Volume
+Volume 20%

-Cafaty 15%
+Safety Crashes 15%

-Safety Rear-End Crashes 10%
+Rear-End Crashes 10%

-Transit 15%
+Transit Transit

 School 5%

-Public lı 5%
+Public Ir 5%

 Total 100%

 Congestion Data (Arterial Segments)